-- There was a Saturday Night Live skit about The View where "Barbara Walters" was calling out all the stereotypes that the hosts fit into.
+- A skit about The View where "Barbara Walters" was calling out all the stereotypes that the hosts fit into.
 Star Jones was "a sassy black woman like I've seen on TV."

-- Maya Rudolph has been known to play this type of character.
+- Maya Rudolph, a cast member from seasons 25-33, has been known to play this type of character.
 She tends to go beyond merely being "sassy" and just be downright rude.

 - 3rd Rock from the Sun further combines this with Sassy Secretary, and Nina is the result.

 - Tara, the Black Best Friend from True Blood.

 - Noah's Arc: Similar to the Lafayette example above, the feminine, outspoken, sassy Alex fits the trope flawlessly.

 - Deputy Raineesha Williams from Reno 911!